afeins19/obsdian/classNotes/(445) Machine Learning/Linear Regression/Linear Regression.md

 # Contents
 - Regression
-- How to otain lline of est fit
+- How to obtain line of best fit
 - Multiple Linear Regression
 - Python tools and libraries